sgrossm/LightsOut/README.md

-## Lights out is a classic puzzle game where you must turn off all the lights to win!
+### Lights out is a puzzle game where you must turn off all the lights to win!
-### Clicking on a light flips it as well as the adjacent lights.
+### Clicking on a light flips it, as well as the adjacent lights.

 If you want to run the game, you can find an executable in the StandaloneBuild folder.
 Have fun!